The Problem

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to get to my true response, which is to move on to things I can solve now).
+But I have to ignore anyway (if I want to get my true response out there, which is to move on to things I can solve now).

 So start ignoring the delay by focusing on